Adopted on September 15, 2022

 Section 6.
 Quorum

-The presence of a majority of the Regular membership in good standing at any annual meeting or special meeting of the members shall constitute a quorum at such meeting.
+The presence of a majority of the Regular membership in good standing at any annual or special meetings of the members shall constitute a quorum at such meeting.

 ARTICLE V – BOARD OF DIRECTORS